National reveals Govt advice on how a CGT potentially hinders business

 Tax would be applied after an asset is sold and on the gain in value between April 2021 and the sale price.

-In a December 2017 briefing from Inland Revenue to the office of Revenue Minister Stuart Nash, officials said the lack of a comprehensive CGT "indirectly incentivises R&D as when a business ultimately decides to sell its idea, it is not subject to tax".
+In a December 2017 briefing from Inland Revenue to Nash's office, officials said the lack of a comprehensive CGT "indirectly incentivises R&D as when a business ultimately decides to sell its idea, it is not subject to tax".

 An IRD briefing five days later to Nash's office added: "A final point is that there is currently no capital gains tax, which is potentially advantageous to start-ups."